diegows/diegows.github.io/_posts/2024-11-04-hiring-jrs.markdown

 # General requirements for the challenge

-1. Create an emptoy Github repo.
+1. Create an empty Github repo.
 2. Do not push anything to the main branch.
 3. Create a PR with all the code (do not merge it, keep it open for my review).
 4. Using AI to accelerate coding is fine.